Masks, Lederhosen, and a beer ok on new Air Canada Toronto to Munich Flights

 Like all airlines, these days the excitement of Air Canada and Munich Airport is based on today’s situation.

-Therefore Air Canada added to its press release: “Note that Air Canada’s commercial schedule may be adjusted as required based on the COVID19 trajectory and government restrictions.
+Therefore, Air Canada added to its press release: “Note that Air Canada’s commercial schedule may be adjusted as required based on the COVID-19 trajectory and government restrictions.
 Passengers are responsible for ensuring they meet all

 government entry requirements, including holding the correct travel documents, visas, any required health certificates, and all other eligibility requirements for any flights they purchase.
 For the most current information, please visit our Information Hub or IATA’s Timatic website.
-Travel Policy: Book with confidence
+Travel Policy: Book with confidence.

 Government requirements may change with little notice